sketchplugins/plugin-directory/README.md

 - [Sketch Foundation](https://github.com/13protons/sketch-foundation), by Alan Languirand: Toggle layer visibility for all matching layer names on any artboard to create foundational layers like notes and guides more manageable.
 - [Sketch Ignore](https://github.com/theboi/sketch-ignore), by Ryan The: s
 - [Sketch json](https://github.com/arvinxx/sketch-json), by arvinxx: a plugin to transfer sketch JSON into sketch Object
-- [Sketch Kodika Plugin](https://github.com/kodika/kodika-import-from-sketch-plugin), by Kodika Team: Export your designs to Kodika.io No Code App Builder and create your iOS apps with Drag and Drop!
 - [Sketch Multi Lingual Plugin](https://github.com/GoetteSebastian/sketch-multi-lingual-plugin), by Sebastian Götte: A plugin that allowes the user to switch between languages to visualize how the webpage or app will look in the given language.
 The text fragments can be loaded as csv file.
 - [Sketch Share](https://github.com/robflaherty/sketch-share), by Rob Flaherty: Sketch plugin that exports artboards and generates an HTML file linking to each one
 - [Sketch Table Builder](https://github.com/EricKramp/sketch-table-builder), by Eric Kramp: Quickly and easily use a single symbol and a CSV to create a data table.